MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/remove-search-results.md

 3. On the **search administration** page, select **Remove Search Results**.

 4. On the **Remove Search Results** page, in the **URLs to remove** box, enter the URLs that you want to remove from the search results.
+For example, https://contoso.sharepoint.com/sites/site1, URLs cannot contain a wildcard (\*) character.
 Enter one URL on each line.

 5. Select **Remove Now**.
 The URLs are immediately removed from your search results.